 Sequence Information

-Three sequenced genomes are currently publicly available for this genus: Piromyces sp.
+Three sequenced genomes are publicly available for this genus: Piromyces sp.
 E2, Piromyces finnis and Piromyces sp.
 UH3-1.
+For the latest update regarding publically available genomes for this genus, please see here.

 For the Piromyces communis strain Jen1 that is pictured above, sequence information is available in the NCBI database (accession number MT085716: ITS1, 5.8S, ITS2 and D1/D2 LSU sequence data).